Albert0i/RU301/topology1.md

 ### Epilogue
-If you do not make heavy usage on Redis, you journey should probably end here.
+If you do not make heavy usage on Redis, your journey should probably end here.
 In addition, if Redis works for you only a cache or session store, you can set:
 ```
 save ""
 appendonly no